kafkaz5/course_program/README.md

 # Course Program
  <br>
-    Those python files are for lab assignments, for AI
+    Those python files are for lab assignments. <br>
+    For AI course, mostly what me and my teammate did is in player.py.<br>
+    Each lab description is under the relevant folder as a pdf file.